willbryant/parallel_rspec/README.md

 # ParallelRSpec

-This gem lets you run your RSpec examples in parallel across across your CPUs.
+This gem lets you run your RSpec examples in parallel across your CPUs.
 Each worker gets its own database to avoid conflicts.

 ## Installation